edunham/slides/humanhacking.rst

     as doing it to right some wrong against them.
 Fewer wrongs against others => fewer wronged people thinking it's ok to try to harm you.

+    But that caveat is step 1.
+Step 0 is knowing what you want.
+If you don't konw what you want, I can't help you -- go spin up an instance of Elizabot and talk to her or something.
+What I regard as human hacking is mostly about channeling motivations and fulfilling desires, not about summoning that motivation out of thin air.

 Outline
 -------